 Let us start with the Coca-Cola Santa that we know and love today.
 This Santa Claus appeared out of nowhere in American literature and was quickly transformed into a staple of western culture.
-The picture of jolly old Santa is the product of a late 19th century cartoonist and a poet.
-The poem that spurred the image was a little something called “‘Twas the Night Before Christmas.”
+The picture of jolly old Santa is the product of a late 19th-century cartoonist, while the 19th-century poem that spurred the image was a little something called “Twas the Night Before Christmas.”
 In this poem, Santa is a “jolly old elf,” though he is normal-sized now.
 His “eight tiny reindeer” are normal-sized as well.
-In fact, the only small things about the Santa myth are his elves.
+In fact, the only small things about Santa are his elves.

 Sinterklaas is probably visually the closest thing historically to Santa Claus.
-He had a big white beard, wore a red bishop’s hat and had miniscule helpers.
-Even more telling is that he kept a book listing which children were good and which were bad.
-He is still celebrated in and originates from areas near, in and around Germany, France, Belgium and the Netherlands.
+He had a big white beard, wore a red bishop’s hat, and had minuscule helpers.
+Even more, telling is that he kept a book that listed which children were good and which were bad.
+He is still celebrated in and originates from areas near, in, and around Germany, France, Belgium, and the Netherlands.
 The legend of Sinter Klaas has also spread to places like Indonesia and South Africa.

 About the mid-19th century, Scandinavia got its own Santa.
 They call him “Tomte.”
 The name is quite similar to “Tanta,” which is the name of Santa’s adopted father in the television special “Santa Claus is Comin’ to Town.”
 That may be a coincidence.
-There is also Christkind as a Christmas gift giver, but this myth is a childlike creature.
-Father Christmas is a British myth who provided the inspiration for Dickens’ Ghost of Christmas Present,” but not that kind of Christmas present.
-He is a rather pagan and skinny-looking version of Santa Claus.
+There is also Christkind as a Christmas gift-giver, but this myth is a childlike creature.
+Father Christmas is the British version which provided the inspiration for Dickens’ Ghost of Christmas Present.”
+He is a skinny-looking version of Santa Claus.
 Father Christmas dates back to at least the 17th century.

-So, where and why did all of this old man giving away presents lore begin?
-Saint Nicholas goes back to more than one thousand years ago.
-Maybe because he was the patron saint of children and was known for giving gifts privately, parents continued to tell his story so they could sneak their children gifts or guilt them into good behavior.
-Perhaps the story was adopted from the pagan myth of Odin and applied to Saint Nicholas to rid the story of its pagan roots.
+So, where and why did the concept of an old man giving away presents emerge?
+Saint Nicholas goes back more than one thousand years.
+Maybe because he was the patron saint of children and was known for his selfless deeds of gift-giving, parents continued to tell his story to perpetuate attitudes of thoughtfulness.
+Perhaps it was also convenient for them to throw in the good behavior bit – after all, good behavior often does result in a better outcome.
+Bad behavior, on the other hand, often leads to less desirable things.
+The story may have been an adaptation of Odin and applied to Saint Nicholas to supplant the story of its pagan roots.
 Whatever the case may be, one thing has certainly changed over the years — children expect far more gifts from modern Santa than from the Santas of Christmases past.